Electoral Services Privacy Notice

 How long for?

 In order to provide you with this service, we rely on our legal obligation.
-The Electoral Registration Officer & Returning Officer are obliged to process your personal data in relation to preparing for and conducting Elections.
-Your details will be kept and updated in accordance with our legal obligations and in line with statutory retention periods.
+The Electoral Registration Officer and Returning Officer are obliged to process your personal data in relation to preparing for and conducting elections.
+The electoral register is published once a year.
+When a register is published the previous register is frozen and a copy retained as an archived record in the public interest.
+These are stored at the Civic Centre Port Talbot and the West Glamorgan Archives.

 Occasions when your information needs to be disclosed (shared) include: